UK lawmakers vote to support plan to stop no-deal Brexit | DW | 03.09.2019

 Key developments of the day:

-The prime minister's government lost its parliamentary majority, after Conservative MP Phillip Lee crossed the floor and defected to the Liberal Democrats as the prime minister spoke in the House of Commons.
+Johnson's government lost its parliamentary majority, after Conservative MP Phillip Lee crossed the floor and defected to the Liberal Democrats as the prime minister spoke.
+In his resignation letter published via Twitter, he said Johnson's Conservative government was "aggressively pursuing a damaging Brexit in unprincipled ways" and accused the government of "using political manipulation, bullying and lies."

+Boris Johnson had urged lawmakers to vote against today's motion, concluding his statement with the line he has reportedly asked his MPs to repeat in the later debate: "There's only one way to describe this deal: It's [opposition Labour leader] Jeremy Corbyn's surrender deal."

 Live updates (all times in UTC/GMT):